a side-by-side reference sheet

 relational operators

-Relational operators for performing comparisions.
+Relational operators for performing comparisons.

 min and max